 After a few years of wandering and trying to discover his calling to no avail, it became increasingly clear that Nate was lost.
 In a rut, with no clear path or place in the world the only thing he knew was that going back to Montana wasn’t an option.
 Determined to dig deep and persevere, Nate discovered his creativity again.
 Embracing the idea that art and fashion should have a place in his life, Nate began stenciling and spray painting graphics once more.
 First it was on cardboard, then t-shirts and then sweatshirts.
 A few friends were dubious but mixed in were supportive high-fives.
 Nate kept at it, liking the idea of art mixed with fashion.
 Tired of being turned down by every screen printing person he knew, he decided to screen print the clothing himself.
 Nate called his carpenter father and sent him schematics for a 4-color screen press.
 His father promptly made it out of wood, they drove it down from Montana and Nate taught himself how to screen print.

 Nate started his clothing line in 2012 and named it N8 as an homage to how his father used to spell his name.
 N8 was a casual apparel brand for the first 4 years.
 After the passing of his father, he was inspired to stop dragging his feet and take the leap from casual apparel into high fashion and cut and sew.
-A year and a half of drawings, research and trial and error later, on April 1st, 2017, N8: Drop 1 - Bold was released.
+After years of tests, mistakes, successes and failures, N8 was transformed into what you see today.

 Nobody knows what the future holds, but Nate will do all he can to continue to bring art, inspiration, chances and love to fashion.